How to Choose the Best Areas to Visit in London

 Camden

 One of the best areas to visit in London is Camden.
 Known for its artistic and alternative culture, Camden has made a name for itself as one of the most visited areas in London over the years.
 It’s also world famous for its markets, which are fantastic to visit if you’re looking for some of the best street food in London.
 You can also grab a bargain or two at the many independent retailers.
-If you’re wondering where to go in London at night, Camden is a great option with plenty of pubs and nightclubs to choose from.
+If you’re wondering where to go in London at night, Camden is a good option with plenty of pubs and nightclubs to choose from.

 Chinatown